dannsam/xenko-docs/manual/game-studio/prefabs/index.md

 Certainly, you can copy-and-paste such objects.
 Yet, if you need to modify them later on, you will have a hard time editing each duplicate individually.

-It's more convenient to change object's properties once and apply these changes to all its instances.
+It's far more convenient to change object's properties once and apply these changes to all its instances.
 That's when **Prefabs** come in handy.
 **Prefabs** help you easily manage complex **Models**, multiple **Entities** and even entire game levels.